 That, for those unfamiliar with meat products, is bratwurst.
 And before you let your mind drift into the gutter (this is not that kind of a post, or a website for that matter), bratwurst is a meat product.
 That you grill.
 And put on a bun.
 And eat.
-Along with potato salad or chips on the side.
+Along with a plate full of potato salad or chips.
 And wash down with beer.
 Bratwurst (or just “brats” in American English) originated in Germany as far back as the 14th century.
 There are many varieties and *ahem* lengths of bratwurst, but inside that hard casing is mostly veal, beef, and pork.
 There is also the “beer brat,” in which the bratwurst is simmered in beer before being grilled.

 Yes, it’s called Brat Fest (“The World’s Largest Brat Fest”).
 The 4-day event originated in 1983 as a customer appreciation to-do for one of Madison’s Sentry Foods supermarkets.
 It was traditionally held in the parking lot of said Sentry location, but it became so big that by 2005, it moved to its much more accommodating current location — the park-like Willow Island, which is just next to the Alliant Energy Center arena and exhibition hall on Madison’s south side.

-I used the word “spectacle” to describe Brat Fest above, and indeed there is a lot more to Brat Fest than buying and consuming brats, soda, etc. at ungodly hours of the morning: There are carnival rides.
+I used the word “spectacle” a few paragraphs back to describe Brat Fest, and indeed there is a lot more to Brat Fest than buying and consuming brats, soda, etc. at ungodly hours of the morning: There are carnival rides.
 There are children’s activities.
 There are several ways to

 burn off the calories stay active, including a 5k/10k “Bun Run.”
 There is a fireworks show on Sunday night.
 There is a military memorial exhibition, lest anyone forget the real reason for Memorial Day is not consuming several thousand calories in one sitting.